PPP Loans: We Answer Your Questions

 I heard that the PPP loans had run out of money—has Congress replenished it?

 Yes.
 A new $480 billion package contains over $300 billion to revive the popular Paycheck Protection Program.
-This amount includes $60 billion earmarked for smaller lending institutions, to better serve small companies that have had trouble getting loans.
+According to several sources, this amount includes $60 billion earmarked for smaller lending institutions, to better serve small companies that have had trouble getting loans.
+(As of April 22, the bill had not formally passed, but Congress was poised to approve it and the president said he would sign it.)

 The Economic Injury Disaster Loan program received another $60 billion.
 Separate from the PPP, this loan advance program provides up to $10,000 of economic relief to businesses that are currently experiencing temporary difficulties.
 Businesses can be eligible for either program or both, but they have to be carefully coordinated.